What you’ll do here

 - Monthly Tech Talks where we take turns to share what we’ve learned about a technical topic of interest.

 - Experienced, international, engaged team.
 We are from Croatia, Germany, the Netherlands, New Zealand, Northern Ireland, and Poland, with decades of experience in design and development between us.
 Currently we have team members working from Germany, Poland, and Northern Ireland.

 - Full-time remote (anywhere between UTC-3 and UTC+5) or in Berlin.

 - Working language English.

 - Starting ASAP and interested in a longer-term commitment.

-- After we receive your submission, we’ll schedule a technical call for you and two members of the dev team to conduct a PR review together.
+- After we’ve received your submission and taken some time to check it over, we will let you know if we can proceed to a technical call.
+Then we’ll schedule a time for you and two members of the dev team to conduct a PR review together.
 Here you can walk us through your code and explain your approach to solving each problem.

 - All going well, we’ll schedule another interview for you and two members of the dev team to have a broader discussion regarding your previous experience.
 Here we can try to understand how well we might work together, and answer any questions you might have about working at A Color Bright.